 The Utah Administrative Code is the body of all effective administrative rules as compiled and organized by the Division of Administrative Rules (see Subsection 63G-3-102(5); see also Sections 63G-3-701 and 702).

 NOTE: For a list of rules that have been made effective since January 1, 2020, please see the codification segue page.

 NOTE TO RULEFILING AGENCIES: Use the RTF version for submitting rule changes.

 R512.
 Human Services, Child and Family Services.

 Rule R512-40.
-Recruitment, Home Studies, and Approval of Adoptive Families for Children in the Custody of Child and Family Services.
+Identification, Home Studies, and Approval of Adoptive Families for Children in the Custody of Child and Family Services.

 Table of Contents